amgorithm/Postcode/README.md

 ### Client: User about and all posts

 Once a user has logged in or registered, they’re navigated to the posts route.
 In the top section are the user’s name and about status.
 Users can edit their about status by clicking on the edit icon, which navigates to a separate page.
-Below is the form portion of the edit component’s code:
+Below is the form portion of the edit user about code:

 ![User posts code](./client/src/images/readme/user-posts-code.png)